28left/cyllene/cyllene/README.md

-# mathwithjupyter
+# Cyllene
-Teaching math (and more) with Jupyter notebooks
+Tools to create math activities with Python for use in Jupyter notebooks